mammasmias/ARTn-Plugin/README.md

   - `all`: The initial push is on all the atom in the box with random direction.
   - `list`: The initial push is only on atoms define in the list define by the parameter `push_ids`
-  - `rad`: The initial push is onthe atoms define by the parameter `push_ids` and the atoms arounds separated by the distance define by `dist_thr` parameters.
+  - `rad`: The initial push is on the atoms define by the parameter `push_ids` and the atoms arounds separated by the distance define by `dist_thr` parameters.

 - `push_ids`: Value integer, by default is empty.
 Define the list of atom's id on which we define an initial push for `push_mode = list or rad`.
 Each atom's id are separated by a coma: